Farbdrucker/adventofcode2023/README.md

 # adventofcode2023
-My adapt of advent of code 2023 while learning rust
+My attempt of advent of code 2023 while learning rust